leaningtech/labs/src/content/docs/cheerpj3/11-guides/File-System-support.md

 out.close();
 ```

-> [!warning] About data persistency
+> [!tip] About data persistency
 > The data in this mount-point would persist even when closing the application and re-launching it.
 In the scenario of wiping out the browser's data or using the browser as "incognito" data will be evicted.
 This behaviour may vary depending in the browser used among other scenarios.

 For more information about browser's data eviction and persistency please visit [this page](https://developer.mozilla.org/en-US/docs/Web/API/Storage_API/Storage_quotas_and_eviction_criteria#when_is_data_evicted).

 ## `/str/` mount point

-The `/str/` mount point is a simple read-only filesystem that can be populated from JavaScript to share data with Java code.
+The `/str/` mount point is a simple filesystem that can be populated from JavaScript to share data with Java code.
+This filesystem is read-only from Java.

+### Writing files with JavaScript

-From JavaScript, it is possible to add files into the filesystem using the `cheerpOSAddStringFile` API.
+From JavaScript, it is possible to add files into the filesystem using the [`cheerpOSAddStringFile`] API.
 Example:

 ```js
 cheerpOSAddStringFile("/str/fileName.txt", "Some text in a JS String");
 ```

-You can also access this data from Java, for example:
+Then, you can access this data from Java, for example:

 ```java